New England Patriots Trade Rumors: Cornerback Trade With New Orleans Saints Close?

 The 27-year-old cornerback has been with the Patriots for his first three NFL seasons, posting 149 total tackles, six interceptions, two fumble recoveries, 38 pass deflections, and a sack during that time.
 Butler is best known for his interception of Seattle Seahawks quarterback Russell Wilson in the Super Bowl.
 The 2016 season may have been his statistical best, as he helped the team win another Super Bowl, this time against the Atlanta Falcons.

-Many NFL trade rumors have mentioned that Malcolm Butler would be available this offseason when the Patriots didn’t immediately sign him to a contract extension.
+Many NFL trade rumors mention that Malcolm Butler would be available this offseason when the Patriots didn’t immediately sign him to a contract extension.
 He became a restricted free agent but didn’t receive an expected offer from the open market.
 New Orleans Saints rumors had indicated a definite interest in acquiring him, but as reported, the team didn’t come to terms on a deal.
-That could change in the near future.
+That could change soon.

 While these latest New England Patriots trade rumors surely indicate a deal could get done, it isn’t likely to include a first-round draft pick coming back from the New Orleans Saints.
 The Saints already own the first-round selection of the Patriots, acquiring it in a deal for receiver Brandin Cooks earlier in the offseason.
 The Saints also have the No. 11 overall selection, giving the team a chance to improve in the short-term, possibly by adding the top tight end available.